-John Wilcox is an ethicist, philosopher of science and cognitive scientist at Stanford University.
-He is also the author of the book "Human Judgment: How Accurate Is It, and How Can It Get Better?"
+John Wilcox, PhD, is an interdisciplinary researcher at Stanford University and fp21.
+He is also the founder of Alethic Innovations and the author of the book, "Human Judgment: How Accurate Is It, and How Can It Get Better?"
 (Springer Nature, 2022).

 Praise for "Human Judgment":